HL7/phd/input/pagecontent/ProfileConsumers.md

 ##### The Measurement Type: Observation.code.coding.code
 The measurement type tells what the measurement is.
 In HL7 such information is typically done through codes and it is no different here.
 However, one must understand the coding system in order to interpret what the code means.
 Consumers of the PHD profiles must understand the MDC code system to interpret the measurement.
 One can find more information about the MDC code system [here](https://terminology.hl7.org/MDC.html).

-MDC codes are available st the [Rosetta Terminology Mapping Management Service (RTMMS)](https://rtmms.nist.gov/).
+MDC codes are available from the [Rosetta Terminology Mapping Management Service (RTMMS)](https://rtmms.nist.gov/).
 It provides descriptions and, if applicable, the units associated with the measurement in both MDC and UCUM.
-Equaivalent LOINC codes are also provided.
+Equivalent LOINC codes are also provided.
 The Rosetta system is updated on a regular basis with new codes and corrections.

 For those consumer applications that would like to have the codes as LOINC and the uploader did not provide them, a mapping table between MDC and LOINC is also included in LOINC since v2.54 [available here](https://loinc.org/news/loinc-version-2-54-and-relma-version-6-12-available/).
 The FHIR MDC to LOINC concept map is available [here](https://fhir.loinc.org/ConceptMap/?url=http://loinc.org/cm/loinc-to-ieee-device-codes).
 One may freely download and use this material as needed in an implementation, but it does require a (free) login account.
 A mapping from MDC to SNOMED CT for some of the more common codes is available in the somewhat outdated Continua Design Guidelines [H.813 HIS Interface](https://www.itu.int/rec/T-REC-H.813-201911-I) document.
 The guidelines are freely available for download, however [licensing requirements](https://www.snomed.org/licensing) for the use of the SNOMED CT code system apply.